Love in Chakiwara and Other Misadventures

 Love in Chakiwara and Other Misadventures is a collection of short stories set in Chakiwara in Karachi (in post-independence Pakistan).

-The narrator of these short stories is Iqbal Hussain Changezi, owner of Allah Tawakkul Bakery and collector of writers and geniuses.
+These short stories are narrated by Iqbal Hussain Changezi, owner of Allah Tawakkul Bakery and collector of writers and geniuses.

 We learn about that extraordinary invention through his eyes – the Love Meter.
 Through his eyes, we view suspiciously out-of-work comedian Chakori, apprentice to a Chinese dentist, meet quack cum genius Muhammad Gharib, and the lovestruck and out-of-luck author Qattar.